Agreements

 Early dispute resolution (EDR) includes any way of resolving issues other than having a court make the decisions.
 EDR can be something the parties seek out themselves.
 In divorce cases, parties to any proceeding have a duty to try to resolve the issues through EDR.
 If the parties have not already tried, EDR is a required step when starting a family law court case in Saskatchewan.
 See Family Dispute Resolution for more information.

 Using early dispute resolution can increase the chance that you will be able to agree instead of asking for court orders.
 Trained professionals involved in early dispute resolution can also help if there has been family violence or there is an imbalance of power between the parties.
-If you are in either of these situations it is very important to have the support you need to help you come to a fair agreement.
+If you are in either of these situations, it is very important to have the support you need to help you come to a fair agreement.

 Family Matters

-Negotiation with Lawyers
+Negotiation With Lawyers

 The two lawyers communicate with one another and lay out their respective clients’ position on matters that need to be resolved.
 Through discussion, the lawyers look for common ground and examine areas that their clients may be willing to compromise on.
 Before the lawyers agree to anything, they must check with the party they represent.
 This process continues until an agreement is reached.